astrofra/couloir14/README.md

 ## Prerequisites

-If you want to play with these files, you must understand how the "content folder" worked in older versions of Lightwave.
+If you want to work/play with these files in Lightwave, you must understand how the "content folder" worked in older versions of Lightwave.

 ## Running the Demo